-Brad Johnson will begin his first season on the bench at Seton Hill during the 2018-19 basketball season.
+Brad Johnson will return for his second season on the bench at Seton Hill during the 2019-20 basketball season.

 Johnson spent the past three seasons with the Frostburg State University Men’s Basketball program.
 In his first season at Frostburg State he served as a graduate assistant coach before being names the top assistant coach for his final two years with the program.